Background Music for Streamers: Where to Find & What to Know

 Using Background Music in Streams

-Even if you bought a digital copy of the song off iTunes, Bandcamp, Amazon Music, or some other vendor, that purchase does not give you the rights to broadcast the song to an audience or to use the song in any other work.
+Buying a song from iTunes, Bandcamp, Amazon Music, or some other vendor does not give you the commercial rights.
 A digital purchase that you make for (and by) yourself gives you the right to listen to the song only for personal or private reasons.
 Twitch, being a commercial property, cannot be legally considered a personal platform through which you can play music that you purchased.

 So, How Can I Get Music for My Stream?